Form

 If you are living with your parents you do not need to include their details unless you are named on the mortgage or share financial responsibility of the household with them.

 If someone who you are living with is contributing to your financial situation, we ask you to provide their details even if you manage your finances separately.
 It is likely that they will be sharing the responsibility for household expenses such as the mortgage or rent, utility bills, council tax or food shopping.
 Perhaps they contribute in other ways, for example by helping to meet the cost of running a car or paying towards a holiday.
-When we look at your finances, our aim is to build up assurance that your situation is manageable and does not present a vulnerability that could be exploited by a threat actor.
-In order to do this, we need to understand both the total monthly outgoings that you have as a couple and the total amount of money coming into your household.
+When we look at your finances, our aim is to build up assurance that your situation is manageable and whether or not it presents a vulnerability that could be exploited by a threat actor.
+In order to do this, we need to understand both the total monthly outgoings that you have jointly and the total amount of money coming into the household.

 You will need to provide as much information as possible including an approximate number and dates.
 If you cannot recall this information, you can find out by using a credit reference agency which will be able to provide you with a report of any finance applications you have submitted and the dates of the applications.